joergkrause/netrix/Features.md

 * Select multiple cells (even irregular shape) and assign properties
 * Works well with nested tables (unlimited nesting levels)
 * Advanced features customizable (on/off, highlight colors)

-* Super professional options:
+Super professional options:

 * Glyphs in various states
 * Drag and Drop
-* Spell checker interface
+* Spell checker interface (Spell checker with eight languages included)
 * Grid and "Snap to grid"
 * Helpline (elements can be aligned to)
 * Frames editor and in-frame editing support